blockterms/whitepaper/README.md

 ### Modern technology services

 Car companies spend a lot of effort in doing R&D to bring consumers the latest and greatest of their innovation.
 The designers and engineers spend countless hours perfecting their plans and ideas to make it better and safer for people to use the cars they make.
 And after that, they do a lot of financial engineering to make their invention affordable to wider consumer base.
-If the consumer buys this modern marvel and goes and robs a bank (figuratively) with a getaway car, the car companies do not get a cut in their share of the spoils.
+If the consumer buys this modern marvel and goes and robs a bank (figuratively) with a getaway car, the car companies do not get a cut in spoils.
 What kind of fairness is this?

 Car companies could derive more value out of their invention by financially partnering with other enterprises that depend on their cars to conduct their business operations.
 One example is ride sharing apps.